TickleThePanda/carpe-dm/src/plans/unbound.md

  - 10 days of rations
  - a waterskin
  - 50ft of hempen rope
- - a scroll of *Comprehend Languages*
+ - a partially translated copy of the engraving.

 After two minutes in the room, the stone above the centre of the room flashes a bright blue.
 Nothing happens for a couple of seconds until the